Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ![Incident Artifact](/scenario-one/img/hacked_artifact.png)

+## When

-## Incident Timeline
+### Incident Timeline

-### Alert
+12:33 AM - External IP Address [199.203.100.172] pinged the network.
+12:39 AM - Admin Login Failure.
+12:44 AM - Outside IP Address Able to Access A Server [172.16.100.22].
+12:56 AM - Last firewall reference of external IP address.

-#### 1. Port Scanning
+#### 1. Alert - Port Scanning

-An external IP address conducted reconnaissance on the Organization via a port scan to learn which ports were open and listening, as well as possibly learn about the firewall setup of the system.
+An external IP address [199.203.100.172] conducted reconnaissance on the Organization via a port scan to learn which ports were open and listening, as well as possibly learn about the firewall setup of the system.
 Once the actor verified an open target port, they proceeded to the next phase of their attack.

 ![Port Scanning](/scenario-one/img/port-scanning-pwd-guessing.png)

-#### 2. SSH Fuzzing
+#### 2. Verfied True Positive - SSH Fuzzing

-The actor conducted dynamic testing, or fuzzing, on the SSH to find a vulnerability by injecting random or invalid inputs to cause a fault to occur.
-This fault could result in an exploitable unexpected behavior-- in this case, it did and granted the actor access to a deeper layer of our network.
+The actor conducted dynamic testing, or fuzzing, on the SSH port [22] to find a vulnerability by injecting random or invalid inputs to cause a fault to occur.
+This fault resulted in an exploitable unexpected behavior-- in this case granting the actor access to a deeper layer of the network.

-#### 3. Brute Force Attack
+#### 3. Begin Incident Investigation - Brute Force Attack

 The actor gained root access to the network via a brute force attack.
 This attack employs the strategy of password guessing commonly used passwords or passwords that seem likely given data gathered about an individual.
 The password that granted the actor access is considered weak by industry standards: [password here].

-### Investigation

 #### 4. Installed nettools - Ran whoami